vlang/v/vlib/strconv/format.md

 # v_printf/v_sprintf

-These are the implementation in v of the `printf` and `sprintf` functions used in C.
+These are v implementations of the C language `printf` and `sprintf` functions.

-***Note: These function are in C platform dependents, in V these are instead platform independents.***
+***Note: These functions are platform dependent in C, but in V they are platform independent.***

 ### v_sprintf

-`v_sprintf` has a variable number of parameters, the first is fixed and is a string that specify the format of the next parameters.
+`v_sprintf` has a variable number of parameters.
+The first is a format string to control the appearance of the final string.
+Each format specifier (%s, %d, etc.) in the format string is replaced by the textual version of the following parameters.

 ```v
 import strconv